NizarMr-11/vr-swinging-paint-bucket/Assets/HarmonicEngineV4/Docs/14-invariants-and-parity.md

 ### 4. Classification vs containment

 - **Inside flag** — classification footprint, drives carry/zones
-- **ShouldContainInside** — collision footprint with floor lag band
+- **ComputeContainInside** — collision decision: frame-start Inside flag OR current footprint OR frame-start reference footprint (with `faceEps = 1e-4` on radius)
-- A particle may be Outside flag but still geometry-contained (float noise recovery)
+- A particle may be Outside flag but still contained via reference footprint (float noise at `r = R`)
+- **ShouldContainInside** alone is insufficient at call sites — use `ComputeContainInside`

 ### 5. Deterministic compaction